cultuurnet/apidocs/projects/uitdatabank/docs/search-api/advanced-queries.md

 ### id

+Retrieve events that match a specific uuid with the `id` parameter.
 It is possible to search by an event id, place id or organizer id.

-A specific Id can be found by
+A specific id can be found by
 -   looking for the value for the `id` property
 ```js
 {